mpenning/dotfiles.mpenning/README.md

     cd ~/dotfiles
     make install

+``make install`` will:
+- create an archive directory called ~/dotfiles.orig.[timestamp]
-This will archive your conflicting dotfiles into ~/dotfiles.orig.[timestamp] and move them into that directory.
-Then it will symlink the dotfiles in ~/dotfiles to your home directory.
+- move any conflicting dotfiles into that directory
+- symlink the dotfiles in ~/dotfiles to your home directory.
+- Walk your ~/dotfiles directory and change permissions to those you saved the last time you performed ``make import``

 ### Adding some of your own dotfiles into revision control...

 Just ``cd`` to your home directory and move the dotfiles / dot directories of your choice into ~/dotfiles.
-Now type ``make import``, add/commit to your repo, and push to your github account.
+Now type ``make import``, ``make install``, add/commit to your local repo, and push to your github account.

+``make import`` is the piece which saves your permissions on github.
+It uses ``manage_dotfiles.py`` to save all your dotfile permissions in ``~/dotfiles/permissions.json``.
+When you pull the repo from github and do ``make install``, the permissions are read from ``permissions.json`` and appled to your repo.